John Harding, 1st Baron Harding of Petherton: Postwar

-Cyprus and later career
+Cyprus

-On 3 October 1955, Harding was assigned the post of Governor of the British colony of Cyprus.
-As Governor of Cyprus, Harding sought to restore the relations with the United Kingdom, by negotiating with both the Greek-Cypriot and the Turkish-Cypriot communities on the island, while the British Government was negotiating with the Greek and Turkish governments.
+On 25 September 1955, Harding was assigned the post of Governor of the British colony of Cyprus, where he arrived on 3 October of the same year.
 Harding took strict measures to improve the security situation in Cyprus, EOKA having declared an armed struggle against the British on 1 April 1955.
-To this end, Harding instituted a number of unprecedented measures including curfews, closures of schools, the opening of concentration camps, the indefinite detention of suspects without trial and the imposition of the death penalty for offences such as carrying weapons, incendiary devices or any material that could be used in a bomb.
-A number of such executions took place often in controversial circumstances (e.g. Michalis Karaolis) leading to resentment, in Cyprus, the United Kingdom and in other countries.
+To this end, Harding instituted a number of unprecedented measures including curfews, school closures, the establishment of internment camps, the indefinite detention of suspects without trial and the imposition of capital punishment for offences such as carrying weapons, incendiary devices or any material that could be used in a bomb.
+A number of such executions took place often in controversial circumstances (e.g. Michalis Karaolis) leading to resentment in Cyprus, Greece and several other countries.

 Implementing the policy of the British Government, Harding also attempted to use negotiations to end the Cyprus crisis.
 However, negotiations with Archbishop Makarios III were unsuccessful and, eventually, Harding exiled Makarios to the British colony of Seychelles.
 On 21 March 1956 EOKA made an assassination attempt on Harding's life which failed as the time bomb under his bed failed to go off.
 It was not long after this that Harding offered a reward of £10,000 for General George Grivas, the leader of EOKA.

-Facing growing criticism in the United Kingdom about the methods he used and their lack of effectiveness, Sir John Harding resigned as Governor of Cyprus on 22 October 1957 and was replaced by Sir Hugh Foot.
+Facing growing criticism in the United Kingdom about the methods he used and their lack of effectiveness, Harding resigned as Governor of Cyprus on 22 October 1957 and was replaced by Sir Hugh Foot.

+Later career

 In January 1958, Harding was created Baron Harding of Petherton.

-In retirement he became Non-Executive Chairman of Plessey as well being the first Chairman of the Horse Race Betting Levy Board.
+In retirement, he became Non-Executive Chairman of Plessey as well being the first Chairman of the Horse Race Betting Levy Board.
 His interests included his membership of the Finsbury Rifles Old Comrades Association in which he participated until late in his life.

 He died at his home in Nether Compton in Dorset on 20 January 1989, just weeks away from his 93rd birthday.
-He is buried in Nether Compton (St. Nicholas) Churchyard.
+He is buried in the Nether Compton, St Nicholas Church graveyard.

 Family

-In 1927 he married Mary Rooke; they had one son: John Harding, 2nd Baron Harding of Petherton.
+In 1927 Harding married Mary Rooke; they had one son: John Harding, 2nd Baron Harding of Petherton.